Sonu281004/Netflix-Clone/README.md

 A responsive Netflix-inspired web application built with HTML, CSS, and JavaScript.
 This project replicates key UI features of Netflix, including a dynamic navbar, interactive movie cards, smooth animations, and a responsive layout optimized for desktop and mobile devices.

-Features
+#Features<br>
--> Responsive navigation bar with hamburger menu for mobile -> Interactive movie cards with hover and focus animations -> Lazy-loaded images for performance optimization
+-> Responsive navigation bar with hamburger menu for mobile<br>
+-> Interactive movie cards with hover and focus animations<br>
+-> Lazy-loaded images for performance optimization<br>
--> Accessible design with keyboard navigation and ARIA attributes -> Hero section showcasing featured content with call-to-action buttons ->Scrollable movie rows with smooth horizontal scrolling
+-> Accessible design with keyboard navigation and ARIA attributes<br>
+-> Hero section showcasing featured content with call-to-action buttons<br>
+->Scrollable movie rows with smooth horizontal scrolling<br>

-#Technologies Used
+#Technologies Used<br>
--> HTML5 semantic elements
+-> HTML5 semantic elements<br>
--> Modern CSS including Flexbox, transitions, and gradients -> Vanilla JavaScript for interactivity and DOM manipulation
+-> Modern CSS including Flexbox, transitions, and gradients<br>
+-> Vanilla JavaScript for interactivity and DOM manipulation<br>